 We also rarely focus our attention on our posture.
 We can even notice pain here and there we didn’t realize we had.
 We get bored because the mind is not quiet.
 It is fighting against the process because our Ego is not comfortable when it is not in control of our awareness.

 When we get sleepy during Meditation, this is often a sign we need the healing rest that comes with sleep.
 It’s a way for your body to tell you it needs to shut down.
 So, don’t fight this.
 If your body needs rest, then allow it.
 Sleep is our repair cycle.

 If the practice involves a mantra or sutra, then besides the above, the practitioner can become anxious over “doing it right” or getting off track.
 There can also be external distractions, noise, temperature.
 Our unmet expectations drive all the above issues.

 Thankfully, this meditation troubleshooting strategy can help with all these issues.
 One strategy for all of the common issues.

 The Mind is Like a Wild Horse

 The mind is a wild creature; it is curious and independent.
 The mind wanders and explores.
 But, the mind also seeks peace and comfort.
-We can use these traits to overcome most of the common roadblocks to meditation.
+We can use these traits to overcome the most common roadblocks to Meditation.

 When something doesn’t work, we become frustrated.
-When meditation does not work, it usually surfaces as one of the issues above.
-When this happens, remember that the mind is only following its natural tendencies when this happens.
+When Meditation does not work, it usually surfaces as one of the four issues we outlined above.
+Remember that the mind is only following its natural tendencies when this happens.
 You aren’t doing anything wrong.